Estimate

 04-06-2026

-The 1996 Mercedes-Benz 290 GD belongs to the W463 generation of the G-Class, a model series that builds on the original G-concept introduced in the late 1970s.
-Developed in cooperation with Steyr-Daimler-Puch, the G-Class was known from the beginning for its ladder chassis construction and functional design.
-Over the years, the model evolved from a primarily utilitarian vehicle to a more broadly deployable off-road vehicle with civilian applications, while largely retaining its technical basis.
+The 1996 Mercedes-Benz 290 GD belongs to the W461 generation of the G-Class, a model series that builds on the original G-concept introduced in the late 1970s.
+The G-Class was developed in collaboration with Steyr-Daimler-Puch and was known from the outset for its ladder chassis construction and functional design.
+Over the years, the model evolved from a primarily utilitarian vehicle to a more versatile off-road vehicle with civilian applications, while largely retaining its technical basis.

-During its production period, the Mercedes-Benz 290 GD was used both privately and on business.
-The model found application in government services, defense and in civilian use, thanks in part to the combination of a solid chassis and diesel engineization.
-The build quality and modular nature of the G-Class allowed a variety of configurations depending on market and application.
+During its production period, the Mercedes-Benz 290 GD was used by both private individuals and businesses.
+The model was used by government agencies, the military, and in civilian applications, thanks in part to the combination of a solid chassis and diesel engine.
+The build quality and modular nature of the G-Class allowed for a variety of configurations, depending on the market and application.